jiahuanglin/jiahuanglin.github.io/_posts/2021-12-14-configuring-the-runtime-parameters-for-server-program.md

 tags: [summary, methodology]
 ---

 Although we can pass argv through the main function, it is still tedious when dealing with server applications with lots of parameters that need to be specified flexibly.
-As a result, server programs typically support the following approaches for reading configuration files in order to start:
+As a result, server programs typically support the following approaches for loading configurations in order to start:

   1. **Passing through cmd line**
   2. **Configuration of environment variables**